ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-08-26-airmen-proximity-effect.md

 tags: [workout,airmen,strategy,proximity,improvement,focus]
 comments: true
 ---
 We have a gym in the basement of our building.
 I go down there to work out during lunch sometimes.
 We share our building with some other organizations, including the Air Force.
 There are often airmen working out at the same time.
-Though we don’t speak much, I’m struck by the focus and energy that airmen bring to their workout.
+I’m often struck by the focus and energy that airmen bring to their workout.
 It reminds me of the disciplined path they’ve taken for years, a rigorous training of body and mind.

 When I was sleeping til noon and having pizza for breakfast in my early twenties, these folks were waking up at the crack of dawn, making their beds and gearing up for a productive day.